How to Refinish a Flea Market Find without Removing the Old Finish

-By-Pass the Stripping The solution was not to strip, stain and refinish, but, instead, to use a combination stain and polyurethane that can be applied over the existing finish.
+By-Pass the Stripping The solution was not to strip, stain, and refinish, but, instead, to use a combination of stain and polyurethane that can be applied over the existing finish.
 For this project, I’m using a Minwax product called PolyShades.

 Get Rid of the Dust Sanding always leaves surface dust.
 I remove it by first wiping with a clean, soft cloth then repeat the wiping using a tack cloth that actually picks up and holds any remaining dust particles.

 Test for Contamination These days, a lot of furniture care products contain silicone, a material that produces a temporary shine.
 Silicone is actually a lubricant and that’s the problem – it works so well that it can actually repel a new finish creating small craters on the surface.
 Brush on a bit of finish as a test; if the craters appear, watch the video to see how best to deal with the problem.